common-voice/sentence-collector/README.md

-THe Sentence Collector is now integrated into the main [Common Voice website](https://commonvoice.mozilla.org/write).
+The Sentence Collector is now integrated into the main [Common Voice website](https://commonvoice.mozilla.org/write).
 The GitHub repository can be found [here](https://github.com/common-voice/common-voice/).
 Therefore this project is archived.
 Note that there is no maintenance and security vulnerabilities will not get fixed.
 Do not run this yourself in production without forking and maintaining it.

 # Archived: Common Voice Sentence Collector